LeonPupier/old-leonpupier.fr/README.md

 # Website

 > [!WARNING]
-> This website is still under development.
+> This website is no more supported.

 You can see the improvements at the following address [leonpupier.fr](https://leonpupier.fr).